-- Immanuel Kant argued that existence is not a real predicate. - We are not saying anything substantive about Kripke. - following Hume - echoing an objection made to Descartes by Pierre Gassendi - Our logic adopts Kant's view. - While we predicate existence grammatically in KE, we use a quantifier when we express its logical form. - In KP, we use a logical predicate. - We separate concepts from existence claims. - We thus innoculate constants and predicates from questions about existence. - "To be is to be the value of a variable" (Quine).
+- Immanuel Kant argued that existence is not a real predicate. - KE does not saying anything substantive about Kripke. - following Hume - echoing an objection made to Descartes by Pierre Gassendi - Our logic adopts Kant's view. - While we predicate existence grammatically in KE, we use a quantifier when we express its logical form. - In KP, we use a logical predicate. - We separate existence claims from other kinds of predications. - "To be is to be the value of a variable" (Quine).